alexandra-yarosh/QA-test-task/README.md

 # QA-test-task
-This repository contains the solution for QA Case stady saved in bonial-qa-api.docx file
+This repository contains the solution for QA Case stady saved in initial-task.docx file

 **Task 1.
 SQL query.pdf** - file with a solution for 1st task